claukers/miqro-web-components/README.md

   constructor() {
     super();
     const myHome = new document.createElement("my-home");
-    myHome.setAttribute("name", "no-name");
+    // myHome this.props will be re-populated and the component re-render myHome.setAttribute("name", "no-name");
     setTimeout(() => {
+      // myHome this.props will be re-populated and the component re-render
       myHome.setAttribute("name", "some-name");
     }, 1000);
     // listen to custom event from standard HTMLElement